Pseudaspidimerus uttami

-Pseudaspidimerus uttami is a species of lady beetle native to India and Sri Lanka.
+Pseudaspidimerus uttami is a species of lady beetle native to Sri Lanka.
+Records from India are based on misidentifications.

 Description

-Body primarily black, with yellowish anterior corners of pronotum.
-Elytra with two oval rounded discal spots which are orange yellow in color.
-Prosternal process is short and squat.
-The area bound by prosternal carinae is parabolic.
+Adults reach a length of about 2.46 mm.
+They are shiny black, with the anterolateral corners of the pronotum yellow, and each elytron with a median orange yellow spot or fully melanic and without spots.

 Biology

 It is a predator of several whiteflies, aphids and scale insects such as Aphis gossypii, and Planococcus citri.